johnswaroop/xylor-estimator-convex/docs/statusUpdateTracker.md

 SEND_QUALIFIER (page entry trigger) → SendQualifier UI → AWAIT_RESPONSE (after email sent) → ClientForm → QUALIFIER_RECEIVED (auto)
 ```

-**Note**: The `SEND_QUALIFIER` status is automatically created when a user navigates to the send qualifier page, regardless of how they got there (direct URL, quick action, etc.).
-This ensures the status is always set when someone is actively on the email sending page.
+**Note**: The status updates follow a consistent pattern where each page in the workflow automatically creates its corresponding status when the user navigates to it.
+This ensures the status is always set when someone is actively on that page, regardless of how they got there (direct URL, quick action, etc.).
+This includes:

+- `BUILD_TEAM` when entering team assignment page
+- `ATTATCH_QUALIFIER` when entering qualifier attachment page
+- `SEND_QUALIFIER` when entering email sending page

 ## Current Issues & Observations